-Dana Reeves died of lung cancer caused by Radon.
+Dana Reeve died of lung cancer caused by Radon.

 Exposure to Radon Causes Lung Cancer